liamzebedee/jekyll-i18n/README.md

 **Jekyll i18n** is a plugin that enables simplistic multi-language site designs using Jekyll.
 It is written by [Liam Edwards-Playne](liamz.co) and licensed under the GPLv3.

 **NOTE: I've moved on from actively developing this gem (I transitioned to WordPress :P), but I am happy to accept pull requests should they be submitted**.
+Alternatively, you can look at [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin) which may be of use.

 # Install
 > gem install jekyll-i18n